docelic/article_date/README.md

 When the application starts, it will print a summary of the running configuration to the screen.
-Also, if option -v is provided, it will print a dot ('.') to the screen for each downloaded file.
+Also, if option -v is provided, it will print '.' and '+' to the screen for each downloaded and parsed file.

 As URLs are processed, each result row in the browser displays the following values:

-1. Page URL
+1. Sequential serial number following the ordering of URLs in the list, starting from 0
+2. Page URL (in case of a download error it will also include the error text)
-2. Parsed creation/modification date.
-If no date was determined, it is reported as "0001-01-01"
+3. Parsed creation/modification date.
+If no date is determined, the value is empty
-3. Elapsed time for parsing the date (this value includes all Fiber wait times, but as almost all methods invoked should be non-blocking, this value is generally close to the real algorithm execution time)
+4. Elapsed time for parsing the date (this value includes all Fiber wait times, but as methods invoked are generally non-blocking and execute without releasing the CPU, this value is considered to be close to real algorithm execution time)
-4. Elapsed time for downloading the page (this value includes all Fiber wait times, e.g. times waiting for web servers to respond as well as fibers to be scheduled on the CPU.
-As such it is regularly higher than the amount of time spent in actual execution)
+5. Elapsed time for downloading the page (this value includes all Fiber wait times, e.g. times waiting for web servers to respond as well as fibers to be scheduled on the CPU.
+As such it is regularly higher than the amount of time spent in actual execution or the real time spent executing the program)
-5. HTTP response status code
+6. HTTP response status code
+7. Name of program method which determined the date
+8. The corresponding confidence store (0.0 - 1.0)

 The footer of the table also contains 3 summarized values: